DSSU19/UG19Blogv2/README.md

 Speak Your Mind is a secure web based blog where users can freely express their and popular or unpopular opinions as well as read others own without being judged.
-It ha been coded to mitigate against the following security vulnerabilities:
+It has been coded to mitigate against the following security vulnerabilities:
 1. Account enumeration
 2. Session hijacking